SuboptimalEng/SuboptimalEng/README.md

 ### I post 📝
 - 🐦 short-form updates (and dank memes) on [twitter](https://twitter.com/SuboptimalEng)
-- 💻 videos about web development & productivity on [youtube](https://youtube.com/SuboptimalEng)
+- 💻 videos about web development and productivity on [youtube](https://youtube.com/SuboptimalEng)
 - 📖 thoughts, learnings and struggles of being a tech YouTuber on [suboptimaleng.github.io](https://suboptimaleng.github.io)